mclevey/CV/cv_mclevey.md

 ## Under Review

-\ind John McLevey and Reid McIlroy-Young.
-"Introducing *metaknowledge*: Software for Computational Research in Information Science, Quantitative Sociology of Science, and Network Analysis."
-Under review at the *Journal of Informetrics*.
+\ind Owen Gallupe, John McLevey, and Sarah Brown.
+"Selection or Influence?
+A Meta-Analysis of the Association between Peer and Personal Offending."
+Under review at the *Journal of Quantitative Criminology*.

 ## Manuscripts Close to Submission

 \ind John McLevey, Alexander Graham, and Pierson Browne.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
-Under review.

-\ind Owen Gallupe, John McLevey, and Sarah Brown.
-"Selection or Influence?
-A Meta-Analysis of the Association between Peer and Personal Offending."
-Under review at the *European Journal of Criminology*.

 \ind John McLevey, Alexander Graham, Reid McIlroy-Young, and Kathryn S. Plaisance.
-"Is there a citation penalty for scientifically relevant philosophy of science?" *In progress*.
+"Is there a citation penalty for scientifically relevant philosophy of science?"

 <!-- \ind John McLevey.
 "Interdisciplinarity and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*   -->